Graf von Faber-Castell: Pens

 Graf von Faber-Castell offers a variety of fountain pens.
 Graf von Faber-Castell fountain pens employ a cartridge/converter filling system, which allows the pen to be filled with ink using either an ink bottle or with self-contained, hassle free cartridges.
 The models offered come in a variety of finishes, such as wood, lacquered metal, amongst other finishes.
 Fountain pen nibs are either 18K gold nibs, or polished stainless steel with a hard-wearing iridium metal tip.

 Graf von Faber-Castell also sells twist action ballpoint pens, with a similar system to its mechanical pencil.
 These often belong to a line of products, completing the set of fountain pens, ballpoint pens, rollerballs and mechanical pencils.

 Series

 There have also been variations for the casings.
 The classic series offers slow growth hard wood surfaces in ebony, pernambuco and grenadilla.
-The Intuition series offers glossy black resin, the Guilloche series offer craved dyed resin in coral, indigo, sahara, and black, as well as several woods.
+The Intuition series offers glossy black resin, the Guilloche series offered carved dyed resin in coral, indigo, sahara, and black, as well as several woods.

 "Pen of the Year"

-Since 2003, the Graf von Faber-Castell line has included limited edition fountain pens named the "Pen of the Year".
-These are highly regarded due to their materials, fine craftsmanship and limited production.
+Since 2003, the Graf von Faber-Castell line has included limited edition fountain pens named the "Pen of the Year", usually inspired by historical events.
+Those pencils are hand-crafted made.
 Each has a nib of 18 carat bicolor gold with a barrel of exotic materials.